 During the day, I was smashing a myriad of tasks and not taking time to enjoy any of it.
 I often felt resentful of everything I had to do in a day.
 Everything that I put on my own plate.
 The more I did, the more I felt I could do more, and so it snowballed.
 I would pile so much on as well as taking responsibility for others that I end up in a screaming heap in no time—wondering how this happened again, week after week.

 I think when this habit formed initially, I was keeping myself busy so I didn’t have to deal with some challenging life experiences and associated emotions.
 Setting “busy-ness” as my default pattern has seen me succeed in lots of ways but has also been my downfall when it comes to maintaining balance in my life.
+Trying to get busy avoiding the shitty parts of your life is not a great plan, nor does it make them go away.

 So what have I done to ease this onslaught of stress I give to myself?
 I have scaled back to 2 lists, one on my computer and one on my phone.
 Each morning I consolidate these and only do what is on the list for that day.
 In my morning “planning with myself sessions” I think about what I can realistically do that day, without burning out and I add those things to the final list.
 Everything else gets bumped to another day.

 I have also turned off notifications on my phone, so I can choose when to accept external distractions, and I use the do not disturb tool on my phone from 8 pm-7 am.
+This has been an absolute game-changer.

 I am much quicker to respond to a request from someone with an “I will have a think about it and get back to you” as opposed to agreeing to do something, feeling obligated, likely cancelling and feeling ultimately guilty later on down the road.
 It saves so much trouble, and I find people are generally pretty understanding if you are straight up about what you do and don’t want to do from the beginning.